celoyd/potato/README.md

 python demo.py -d cuda ~/Documents/ZS-Pan/19-{pan,mul}.tiff -w sessions/yukon-synths/147-gen.pt 19-potato.tiff
 ```

 Now we have an RGB TIFF from each model, but they are scaled differently; ZS-Pan’s would look virtually all black if opened in an image viewer.
 (This is correct behavior for a radiance→radiance model, but it’s not what we want here.)
 We will bring it into a visible range with a channelwise `-normalize`, roughly equivalent to an auto-leveling operation in an image editor.
 We will also give it some modest gamma in order to be directly comparable to Potato’s output (which we will give the same adjustment, other than the gamma).
-This adjustment is not particular good-looking for either image but it is at least _fair_.
+This color mix is not particularly good-looking for either image but it is at least _fair_.
 Edit paths again as needed.

 ```sh
 convert -channel R,G,B -normalize +channel -gamma 1.25 ~/Documents/ZS-Pan/19-zs.tiff zs-demo.jpeg